TaahaaUsman/All-Notes/Camp.md

 2. Call to Aamir and ask him to collect samples
 3. Call to Ahtesham and ask him to collect samples
 4. Contect with the persons who I know and ask them to collect samples and provide

+Next Step:

+1. Go to pandowall visit community person and with him visit school and opd area